-Deep brain stimulation (DBS) is a treatment that can ease the symptoms of movement and effective (psychiatric) disorders.
+Deep brain stimulation (DBS) is a treatment that can ease the symptoms of movement disorders.
 Examples include Parkinson’s disease and dystonia.
 The service has a base at the Institute of Neurological Sciences in the Queen Elizabeth University Hospital, Glasgow.

 What is deep brain stimulation?